Alaska Sea Grant

 Who We Are

-The Alaska Sea Grant College Program, one of 33 Sea Grant programs nationwide, is a statewide program headquartered at the University of Alaska Fairbanks.
+Alaska Sea Grant, one of 34 Sea Grant programs nationwide, is a statewide program headquartered at the University of Alaska Fairbanks.

-Sea Grant has been working in Alaska for almost 50 years.
+Sea Grant has been serving Alaska for over 50 years.
 Our work supports healthy coastal resources, strong economies, and vibrant communities.
 We do this through research, education, and outreach via Marine Advisory agents who live and work in eight coastal communities across Alaska.

 Alaska Sea Grant receives federal funding from the National Sea Grant Program.
 We increase those funds threefold with: